 The actual download and upload speeds that you experience when using the internet will be slower than the Estimated Access Line Speed for your line.
 There’s a variety of reasons for this.
 If you are using a wireless connection between your computer and your router then your connection can be affected by interference from thick walls in your home, other electrical items (such as baby monitors or cordless phones), and local congestion if there are a number of wireless connections using the same wireless channel as you in your neighbourhood.

 Now that your broadband is all set up, you can get your ‘Actual Access Line Speed’ and see what speed you’re really getting into your home.

 To check the Actual Access Line Speed of your broadband connection, open a web browser window (e.g. Internet Explorer/Firefox), enter http://192.168.0.1 in the address bar, and press Return.
 In the login box, enter the username admin and the password sky.
 Click Maintenance and then Router Status, you will then see a screen which shows your Sky Broadband Access Line (Connection) speeds.

 It looks like this.
 On the right hand side is a helpful info box that explains what each number means.

 The Throughput Speed is the actual speed that you experience when using your broadband connection.

 You can use an online speed checker to find your ‘Throughput Speed’.
-We like the BBC’s iPlayer speed checker page but there’s a huge variety of speed checkers online that you can use, just go to your preferred search engine and search for 'Broadband Speed Checker'.
+There’s a huge variety of speed checkers online that you can use, just go to your preferred search engine and search for 'Broadband Speed Checker'.